OpenIDC/mod_auth_openidc/.github/issue_template.md

 NOTE:
 A new issue should be about a bug verified with a minimized example or about a new feature request.
-Randomly opened "bug" or "feature" reports to debug your setup will be closed as "invalid".
+New "bug" or "feature" reports not satisfying these requirement will be closed as "invalid".

 Questions should go to the mailinglist at:
 mod_auth_openidc@googlegroups.com